-How do the Stanley Cup playoffs work?
+How do the NHL playoffs work?
 From qualification to home-ice advantage, our guide explains it all.

-The Stanley Cup playoffs are an annual elimination tournament to decide the winner of the Stanley Cup – the NHL post-season trophy.
+The NHL playoffs are an annual elimination tournament to decide the winner of the Stanley Cup – the NHL post-season trophy.

 The NHL is the only major league in North America to name their post-season after the championship trophy, the Stanley Cup.

 The Stanley Cup is named after Lord Stanley of Preston, the sixth Governor General of Canada, who presented the original trophy to the top amateur hockey team in the country in 1893.

 The NHL playoffs usually take place between early April and June every year.